 Earlier this month, the Tech Talent Charter (TTC) held their annual Inclusion in Tech Festival.
 This year’s programme featured a series of ‘This Works’ panel sessions where leaders from TTC signatory businesses of all sizes came together to discuss actionable ways to make a difference to D&I within your business.

-Claudia Cohen, Head of Commercial at our technology training academy futureproof, joined four fellow panellists for a discussion around retention and promotion within underrepresented groups.
+Claudia Cohen, Associate Director at La Fosse, joined four fellow panellists for a discussion around retention and promotion within underrepresented groups.

 David Henderson, Chief Technology & Product Officer at Global

 Debbie Irish, Head of HR at HP UK & Ireland

 Lopa Ghosh, UKI Cybersecurity Competency Leader at EY

 Shilpa Shah, Programme Director for Deloitte Delivery, Large Scale Implementations, Women in Technology Leader

 In this blog, we’ve rounded up 10 key tips from our expert panellists to help you improve minority retention and promotion opportunities within your business.

 Being a data-driven business is vital to understanding where problems lie and measuring your success in solving them.
 In order to have better conversations around equality in your organisation, you first need to understand your demographics and metrics per role, level and team.